UniMath/agda-unimath/NAMING-CONVENTIONS.md

 A good naming convention is essential for being able to navigate and maintain the library, and for being able to make progress with your formalization project.
 Good names provide coincise descriptions of an entry's purpose, and help making the code in the library readable.
+On this page we provide general guidelines for naming entries that apply anywhere in the library.

+## Examples

 The library contains, for example, an entry `is-iso-hom-Ring` for the predicate that a ring homomorphism is an isomorphsim.
 The most significant aspect of this